euan-forrester/ai-wisdom-3-sample/README.md

 It's the companion to the article Intelligent Steering Using Adaptive PID Controllers.

-I also wrote simpler version of this demo showing a non-adaptive PID controller for the preceding article: https://github.com/euan-forrester/ai-wisdom-2-sample
+A simpler version of this demo showing a non-adaptive PID controller can be found here: https://github.com/euan-forrester/ai-wisdom-2-sample

 ## Some GIFs